-And lastly comes the fun part – Seasonings.
+And lastly comes the fun part – Seasonings and Spices.
 Typically, seasonings in marinades include herbs, garlic and sugars.
 Sliced onions are another good addition to marinade.
 (And if you want to get really fancy, you could blend the onions/garlic/herbs into a paste before adding them to the marinade.)
 The Seasonings category is where you get to be creative.
 For this Bourbon Marinated Steak Tips recipe, I relied primarily on soy sauce, bourbon and brown sugar.

-One note about sugars – sugar will burn quickly once the meat is cooked.
+One note about sugars – sugar will burn quickly once the beef is cooked.
 In this case, the steak tips ended up with a wonderful outer crust thanks to the brown sugar.
 However, you just need to be aware whether the marinade includes sugar.
 Nothing is worse than spending the time in advance to marinate some beautiful steaks only to “over-caramelize” (that’s a fancy term for burn) them.

 Now that we’ve chatted about marinades, let’s get to cookin’.
 These bourbon marinated steak tips are delicious!
 We served them up alongside roasted broccoli and a baked potato for a classic meal.
-These steak tips have so much flavor that they could be a meal in themselves.
+These steak bites have so much flavor that they could be a meal in themselves.
 I hope you give this marinade a shot!
 Cheers!

 Did you make these Bourbon Marinated Steak Tips at home?
 Leave a comment, or snap a photo and tag me on Instagram (@Spicedblog).
 I’d love to see your version!